TheMulQuaBio/TMQB/README.md

 * Keep the scope as narrow as possible, to make it easier to implement (typically, restricted to a specific code file or particular Jupyter notebook or markdown file).
   * Avoid broad suggestions without example solutions or specific action points.
 * Remember that this is a volunteer-driven project, and that direct contributions are welcome :)

+## Types of MQB content

+There are three main types of content that you can contribute to:

+* Chapters
+* Appendices
+* Lectures

+Typically, each of these will be in the form of a Jupyter notebook or markdown file.
+Each of these will typically include code and data.

+### Chapters

+The main content type.
+Each chapter is a Jupyter notebook or markdown file.

+### Appendices

+These support the main chapters by providing foundational / background or specialised information and training.
+Each Appendix is also a Jupyter notebook or markdown file.

+### Lectures

+Lectures should ideally be Jupyter notebook or LaTeX-based.

+Creating lectures using Jupyter Notebooks is the recommended option as it allows you to blend live code, rich text, external media, and visualizations into a single, interactive document.
+For this you will need to install the [Jupyter slideshow extension `rise`](https://rise.readthedocs.io/en/latest/index.html).
+Also see [this video tutorial](https://www.youtube.com/watch?v=sXyFa_r1nxA).

+> ⚠️ **Note:** If you are using jupyterlab instead of the classic jupyter notebook, you should install the [rise extension directly](https://github.com/jupyterlab-contrib/rise) (again, virtual environment recommended - see next section).

 ## Getting Started